 The eTEAM is a regional collaboration of entrepreneurial service providers, which includes multiple organizations like Kettering University, the Michigan Small Business Development Center (MI-SBDC), Mott Community College-Regional Technology Center, Commerce Connect, Automation Alley, Baker College of Flint Small Business Center, SCORE, Inventors Council of Mid-Michigan, VetBizCentral, Metro Community Development, and others.

-The Flint & Genesee Chamber of Commerce is a Kiva Loan trustee
+The Flint & Genesee Chamber of Commerce is a Kiva Loan Partner

 Entrepreneurs can raise money for any business purpose — working capital, equipment, inventory, marketing, or project-based investments are all ways you can leverage Kiva to help your business grow.

-As a trustee, the Chamber endorses local entrepreneurs leveraging its reputation to support business owners.
+As a partner, the Chamber works with local entrepreneurs leveraging its reputation to support business owners.
 For more information or questions about Kiva, contact Tracy Joseph at email@example.com.

 A collaborative effort between the General Motors and Flint & Genesee Chamber of Commerce to provide grants to Flint neighborhood small businesses

 This grant program, established with funding support from GM, seeks to expand revitalization efforts across the city’s neighborhoods by supporting local businesses and boosting the power of nonprofits doing vital work there to support Flint residents.